hou-yz/DeepCC-local/README.md

 ### DukeMTMC

 After cloning this repository you need to download the DukeMTMC dataset.
 Specify a folder of your choice in `downloadDukeMTMC.m` and run the relevant parts of the script, ommiting the cells which are tagged optional.
 For the tracker to run you only need to download videos, OpenPose detections, and precomputed detection features.
-You don't need to extract the frames (~1 TB) because we provide a method to read images directly from videos.

 Please be patient as you are downloading ~160 GB of data.